-- Henry, age 66.
+Age 66.
 He prides himself on being health conscious.
-Henry briefly used heroin while stationed oversees during the Vietnam war.
+Henry briefly used heroin while stationed overseas during the Vietnam war.

 HCV Current is a national initiative among the ATTC Regional Centers.
 Sponsored by SAMHSA, it aims to increase HCV knowledge among medical and behavioral health professionals, especially staff at federally qualified health centers.

 Don’t worry about missing any steps with this pocket card that reminds providers how to discuss HVC test results with their patients.
 One side features a visual of the testing algorithm, the other has instructions for how to talk about results.

 Shaping Up Your Motivational Interviewing Skills